Lamar Odom Says He Doesn’t Need Any ‘DWTS’ Advice From Ex In-Laws Rob & Kim Kardashian: ‘They Both Lost’

 “No, no, not at all.
 But they both lost.”

 Longtime Dancing with the Stars fans may recall that Kim Kardashian competed in the seventh season of the show with pro dancer Mark Ballas as her partner.
-The Keeping up with the Kardashians star was the third contestant to be voted off of the competition, just after comedian Jeffery Ross and actor Ted McGinley.
+The Keeping up with the Kardashians star was the third contestant to be voted off of the competition, just after comedian Jeff Ross and actor Ted McGinley.
 Even then-82-year-old Cloris Leachman outlasted Kim on the show.

 Six seasons later, Kim’s brother Rob turned up for Season 13 of the celebrity dancing competition.
 Rob and his partner, Cheryl Burke, landed in 2nd place to mirrorball trophy winners J.R.
 Martinez and Karina Smirnoff.